itext/rups/README.md

 ##### Creating an application bundle (.app) on macOS

 Similar to Windows executable, there is a possibility to create a RUPS application bundle (`.app` application) for macOS.
 Again, it requires Java Runtime Environment to run.
-Mind that in order to build it one requires Java version prior to 10, additionally proper application bundle can only be built on macOS.
+Proper application bundle can only be built on macOS.

 To create application bundle, run the following command: